top of page

 Make an Impact Today

 Your gift to the “We Are Temple Beth-El” initiative provides immediate support for our community.
-Pledges can be made in full or in installments, at a level that feels joyful and comfortable.
 Every contribution makes a difference—our goal is 100% participation.

 Build a Path for Tomorrow

 Provide long-term stability by increasing your financial commitment and making a two-year pledge.
-Your support—at the fair share level of $3,200 or more, including COFR and Security Fees—helps Temple plan ahead with confidence.
+Your support—at the fair share level of $3,200 or more, helps Temple plan ahead with confidence.

 Establish a Legacy Forever

-Leave a lasting legacy through a bequest, helping to sustain Temple Beth-El’s endowment and secure Jewish life for current and future generations.
-Your gift ensures meaningful experiences that connect our community to one another and to something greater.
+Leave a lasting legacy through a bequest, helping to sustain Temple’s endowment and secure Jewish life for future generations.

 Thank you to those who have increased their Annual Membership commitment or who have made a Gift to "We Are Temple Beth-El"